A Reverse Look at Product Claims

 I feel your pain.

 However, I’ve delved a little into the history and I actually read many of the warnings the FDA currently sends out.
-I like to think I have a little insight into what they are dealing with, even if I’m only seeing the tip of the iceberg.
+I believe I have acquired some small insight into what they are dealing with, even if I’m only seeing the tip of the iceberg.

 Honey… For Men